What Nepalese Food Is Like + 12 Traditional Nepali Dishes You Must Try

 Terai is the major producer of rice and other agricultural products in the country.
 As a result, Dal Bhat is the staple food in this Nepalese region as well as the hilly area next to it.

-What is the most famous food for Nepal?
+What is the most famous food in Nepal?

 For those of you that are not familiar with the dish, Dal Bhat is a set of dish consisting of steamed rice, a bowl of lentil soup, and a portion of assorted vegetables (tarkari) and some pickles.
 This quintessential Nepali dish is sometimes accompanied with a few pieces of meat, such as mutton or chicken, if it’s a non-vegetarian Dal Bhat.